USDA FoodKeeper – Cold Storage Guidelines

 Caviar butter, or Kaviarsmör, is a delicacy in Scandinavian cuisine, particularly in Sweden.
 It is made by blending caviar with butter to create a rich and flavorful spread.
 This luxurious product is often enjoyed on bread, crackers, or used as a topping for various dishes.
 In Swedish culture, caviar butter is commonly served during festive occasions and celebrations, symbolizing luxury and indulgence.

 If Roe Butter Kaviarsm R has been at room temperature for a few hours, it should be safe to eat as long as it hasn't exceeded 2 hours in the temperature danger zone (40°F - 140°F).
-Beyond that, the risk of bacterial growth increases, and it's best to discard it to prevent foodborne illness.
+Beyond that, the risk of bacterial growth increases, and it's best to discard it to reduce the risk of foodborne illness.

 Freezing Roe Butter Kaviarsm R may alter its texture upon thawing.
 The creamy consistency may become slightly grainy or separated.
 To help restore the texture, gently stir or whisk the kaviar after thawing to blend it back together.
 However, note that the texture may not be as smooth as fresh kaviar.